Home & Family

 Though a recent problem among youth, cyberbullying and cyberstalking have created the need for law enforcement to find ways to protect the interest of victims.
 Parents/guardians and youth should understand how cyberbullying and cyberstalking are defined by Alabama law, the rights of the victim, and consequences for perpetrators.

-Public schools in Alabama are guided by the Student Harassment Prevention Act (2009).
+Public schools in Alabama are guided by the Jamari Terrell Williams Student Bullying Act, formerly known as the Student Harassment Prevention Act.

-According to the act, harassment is “a continuous pattern of intentionally harmful behavior that takes place on school property, on a school bus, or at a school- sponsored function including, but not limited to, written, electronic, verbal, or physical acts that are reasonably perceived as being motivated by any characteristic of a student, or by the association of a student with an individual who has particular characteristics” (AL Code § 16-28B-3, 2013).
+According to the act, bullying is “a continuous pattern of intentionally harmful behavior that takes place on or off school property, on a school bus, or at a school-sponsored function including, but not limited to, cyberbullying, written, electronic, verbal, or physical acts that are reasonably perceived as being motivated by any characteristic of a student, or by the association of a student with an individual who has particular characteristics” (AL Code § 16-28B-3, 2013).

-It is important to note that the Student Harassment Prevention Act applies only to student against student harassment, intimidation, violence, and threats of violence in public schools (including the Alabama Institute for Deaf and Blind, the Alabama High School of Mathematics and Science, and the Alabama School of Fine Arts).
+The Jamari Terrell Williams Student Bullying Prevention Act applies to student against student bullying, harassment, intimidation, violence, and threats of violence in and outside of public schools (including the Alabama Institute for Deaf and Blind, the Alabama High School of Mathematics and Science, and the Alabama School of Fine Arts), but not private schools.

 Crimes in Alabama are divided into felony and misdemeanor categories, with three classes (A, B, and C) in each category.
 Class A represents the greatest level of punishment, while C is the lowest.
 Each class has a set sentencing range.
 A defendant’s exact sentence is decided by the court based on the circumstances of the crime.